chrislemke/ChatFred/README.md

 - **File directory**: Custom directory where the 'ChatFred.txt' should be stored.
 Default to the user's home directory (`~/`).
 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
-You can find more information about the InstructGPT model's parameters [here](https://platform.openai.com/docs/api-reference/completions/create).

 ## Safety best practices 🛡️
 Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
 Please also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).